theQRL/docs.theqrl.org/_docs/wallet/basics.md

 ## The QRL Wallet

-There are two ways to can create a wallet for QRL.
+There are two ways you can create a wallet for QRL

-* The online wallet served up at [wallet.theqrl.org.](https://wallet.theqrl.org)
+* The online wallet served up at [wallet.theqrl.org](https://wallet.theqrl.org)
-* Using the QRL CLI in a Linux environment.
+* Use the QRL CLI in a Linux/Unix environment

-In order to create a wallet in the CLI you must first install the `qrl` python package.
-This will also allow you to create a `slaves.json` to setup and mine QRL as well.
+In order to create a wallet in the CLI you must first install the qrl python package.
+This will allow you to create a slaves.json to setup and mine QRL as well.

-*There will be the ability to create this file in the web wallet at a later date.*

-Before we get going on making the new wallet there are a few things you need to know to get started.
-Being Quantum Resistant does not come with out some challenges.
+Being Quantum Resistant comes with some inhearent challenges.
+Before creating your new wallet, there are a few things you need to know to get started.

 * * *